Burns, Cpl. William E. Jr.

 Documents from after the war state that some of the Japanese assigned to the camp had drug problems which may have contributed to the abusive treatment of the POWs.
 POWs stated that they noticed that at times the guards had glassy eyes and seemed that their speech was slurred.
 It also was stated that the Japanese government ordered those soldiers caught abusing drugs be executed.
 The document also stated that the Japanese government went to great lengths to cover the problem up.

 Seeing the POWs dying around him, he knew he had to get out of the camp, so he volunteered to go out on a work detail.
 On May 12th, he was sent out on a work detail of 100 POWs to scavenge destroyed American equipment as scrap metal known as the Calacoon Detail.
 The men, on this work detail, were selected because they were in good physical condition and the Japanese knew the tank battalion members could drive cars.
-The POWs were sent to Camp Olivas where they lived.
+The POWs were sent to Camp Julian Olivas where they lived in the former Friars Club which had been converted into a POW barracks outside of San Fernando, Pampanga.
+Within a few weeks another 50 POWs were added to the detail.
 They also received treatment that was much better than that given to other prisoners.
 But, according to T/Sgt.
 Harold S. Kirk, there was a Japanese Warrant Officer who would beat up the POWs when he got drunk two or three times a week.
 According to Kirk, all the POWs were victims of one of the beatings at least on one occasion.
+It was stated that 15 POWs died on the detail and were buried at approximately Kilometer 65 outside of San Fernando, Pampanga.

 While doing this job the POWs learned that if they applied the breaks, the stress from doing this weakened the rope and it would snap.
 The POWs learned to do this as they entered a barrio so that the rope snapped near the center of the town.
 The column came to a stop and while the rope was being tied together, the Filipinos gave food to the POWs.
 The guards did not stop the Filipinos.